cse110-sp21-group22/cse110-sp21-group22/admin/meetings/050821-Skeleton.md

 # Mood Tracker
 Look into more API that apply the mood tracker & CodePen might have good visual examples.
 How to make it look pretty! => The main selling point of Mood Tracker.

+## Decisions
+Settings Page:
+- Get rid of options for rose & thorn and daily quote
+- Background color/theme => preset colors (test with couple colors first)

+Mood Tracker Page:
+- Make as pretty as we can/reinforce reflection idea